astanin/notch/examples/README.md

 Notch Examples
 ==============

- * `demo_multilayer_xor` creates a multilayer peceptron and trains it to calculate XOR function (classify two linearly inseparable sets)
+ * `demo_xor` creates a multilayer peceptron and trains it to calculate XOR function (to classify two linearly inseparable sets)

- * `demo_multilayer_iris` trains a multilayer perceptron to classify the iris flower dataset; the demo uses some optional Notch features: it reads data from a CSV file and applies one-hot encoding to labels
+ * `demo_iris` trains a multilayer perceptron to classify the iris flower dataset; the demo uses some optional Notch features: it reads data from a CSV file, applies one-hot encoding to labels, and applies softmax activation with cross-entropy loss on output

- * `demo_multilayer_io` shows how to save and load a multilayer perceptron
+ * `demo_io` shows how to save and load a multilayer perceptron

 How to build examples